zense/Canvas-Competition/README.md

-# Zense-HacKnight2k21 submission by FlameRiders
+# Zense-HacKnight2k21 - FlameRiders

-Ray-tracing.
+Ray-tracing\
 By Sriram and Amar.